In this guide we’ll look at some of the best work boots for the UK market.

 Rigger Boots are a high sided boot.
 They provide good waterproofing higher up your foot and leg and are normally slip-on rather than lace-up.
 This style of boot is great if you work outside in all weather conditions and require added warmth and waterproofing.
-In addition, rigger boots like Buckler Waterproof Safety Rigger Boots offer extra protection when working with concrete or other materials that could get into the lace holes of traditional work boots.
+In addition, rigger boots like the Buckler Waterproof Safety Rigger Boots offer extra protection when working with concrete or other materials that could permeate the lace holes of traditional work boots.

 Wellington safety boots

 Wellington safety boots provide total waterproofing to just below the knee.
-They still provide excellent protection with steel toe caps and midsoles but are also extra flexible.
-The Buckler Buckbootz Wellington Boots. are a great example.
+They still provide excellent protection with steel toe caps and mid-soles but are also extra flexible.
+The Buckler Buckbootz Wellington Boots are a great example.
 Many are also insulated against the cold.

 Good comfortable boots made from quality materials can make all the difference on long workdays.
 Leather uppers are a great choice as the natural material moulds to your foot.
 Look for breathable fabrics or wicking with good internal padding to keep your feet comfortable and dry.
 A good insole will greatly increase the comfort of your boots.
 Many have replaceable insoles which will extend the life of your boots too.